MSLA MTS PD Day

 Suitable for: Grades K-12

-S - Effective Readers’ Advisory Strategies: How Library Assistants/Technicians Foster Reading Communities Through the Library Learning Commons (9 spots remaining)
+FULL - S - Effective Readers’ Advisory Strategies: How Library Assistants/Technicians Foster Reading Communities Through the Library Learning Commons

 Readers' Advisory (RA) is a core service provided by the library assistant or technician in the library learning commons.
 More important than ever, readers’ advisory has the potential to bring readers of all ages and books together in wonderful new ways.
 This 1-hour session will demonstrate a variety of effective strategies for delivering personalized readers’ advisory services for students, staff and school leaders.
 LRSD library assistants and technicians will share authentic exemplars of how they foster thriving reading communities of eager readers in their schools using readers’ advisory interviews, suggestions versus recommendations, book talks, displays and digital resources